cawka/ndnSIM-ddos-interest-flooding/README.md

 You can edit ``run.py`` script and ``scenarios/rocketfuel-maps-cch-to-annotaded.cc`` to modifiy topology conversion logic (e.g., you may want to assign different bandwidth range for "backbone-to-backbone" links).

+`./run.py` script uses `workerpool` python module, which can be installed on Ubuntu using `easy_install` command:

+    sudo easy_install workerpool

+Or on Mac that uses `macports`:

+    sudo port install py27-workerpool

+If `easy_install` is not yet installed, you can install it using the following command:

+    sudo apt-get install python-setuptools

 For more information about Rocketfuel topology files, please refer to http://www.cs.washington.edu/research/networking/rocketfuel/

+You would also need `sqlite3` installed:

+On Unbuntu:

+    sudo apt-get install sqlite3

+On Mac with macports:

+    sudo port install sqlite3

 Interest flooding attack and attack mitigation mechanisms
 ---------------------------------------------------------